Rupa830904/PP5-DanceAndFitness/README.md

 * The business model chosen for this project is <b>Business to Customer</b>, as the main purpose of the website is to deliver final products to customers.
 This model was implemented using an interactive, attractive and intuitive interface that gives the clients an upgraded experience for shopping.<br><br>
 <img src="media/b2c_diagram.png" width="60%">

-* The online bakeshop offers a diverse selections of baked products categorised as *All Products*, *Cakes*(Cakes are further sub-categorised to drip cakes, buttercream cakes, chocolate cakes and occassion cakes), *Desserts*, *Sweet Treats* and *Everyday Esssentials*.
-Customers can order any quantity of the products within the limit of available stock.
+* The online bakeshop offers a diverse selections of dance and fitness packages categorised as *All Products*, *Dance* (Dances are further sub-categorised to Indian, western, and Fitness), *Training* (Trainings are further sub-categorised to GYM, Sports, and group trainings), *Recharge* (Reacharge are further sub-categorised to Food and Relax package).
-* The bakeshop also have a Cork Bakeshop Cafe, where customers/clients can relax and enjoy their favourite sweet treats with a cold or hot beverage of their choice.
-They also have an option to purchase all their favourites as the cafe stock all the bakeshop products on site.

 ## Marketing